-Students build upon their foundational skills as they focus on the art of painting, its application, and materials.
-Students are introduced to the transparent media of watercolor painting, opaque acrylic painting, and other paint media.
-Throughout the course, students experience a variety of techniques and create composition through observation as well as incorporation of the established elements of art.
-Experimentation and an open and creative approach to personal expression are encouraged.
+Students will build upon foundational art skills as they focus on the art of painting, its application, and materials.
+They will be given an introduction to the transparent media of watercolor painting, opaque acrylic painting and other paint media.
+Emphasis will be on experiencing a variety of techniques and creating composition through observation as well as incorporation of the established elements of art.
+Experimentation and an open and creative approach to personal expression will be encouraged.
 This course can be taken for two trimesters for a deeper dive in the medium.